Princeton University Athletics

 His first coaching stop was at Salve Regina, where he coached running backs and tight ends while also serving as video coordinator.
 He then coached at Susquehanna and Marist before going to Lehigh.

-Brandon Cuevas is in his fifth year with the Princeton staff in 2025 and third as the offensive line coach after spending the first two seasons as the running backs coach.
+Brandon Cuevas is in his sixth year with the Princeton staff in 2026 and fourth as the offensive line coach after spending the first two seasons as the running backs coach.

 The Tigers had two offensive linemen in Tommy Matheson (second-team) and Nicholas Hilliard (honorable mention) earn All-Ivy status in 2024.
 John Volker also collected honorable mention All-Ivy honors.
 Volker finished fifth in the Ivy League in rushing (57.1 yards per game), and he capped his career in style, rushing for 130 yards, including a 75-yard touchdown, in a season-ending win over Penn.